website Skip to content

 Where are the singles and pairs?

 On The Big Card, singles and pairs don’t have their own section-they pop up in all sections!
 By mixing them into their natural sections, players are more likely to spot these tricky hands when the tiles line up just right.
 They’re harder to make, but that’s why they’re worth more points.
+This organization also makes it easier for players to identify pivot opportunities within the section they’re focusing on.

 Where are the quints?